mattbasta/client-performance-handbook/07-recommendations/compress_images.md

 # Compress Images

 Compressing your images can provide an astounding amount of performance benefit.
-For most websites, relatively small images outweigh even very large JavaScript files.
+Images with fairly small dimensions can even outweigh even some large JavaScript files.
+In addition, most image editing applications include a significant amount of metadata in the images that get produced.
+This includes information about the software, legal information, comments, description, title, etc. In the context of the web, none of this information is useful to a browser and wastes takes up valuable bytes.

+Most image editing software uses encoding algorithms that are sub-par.
+Inefficiencies in the algorithms mean that bytes are needlessly wasted as image data is written in a more verbose way than necessary.
+This is not to say that the images will decrease in quality when re-encoded: the images should be losslessly re-written to a smaller file representation.

 First, ensure you're using the right image format for each of your images.
 A guide for doing this is available in the Images section of the Assets and Payload chapter.